 The "base" Keyword

-In the above example, we used the keyword base in the constructor of the class Lion.
+In the above example, we use the keyword base in the constructor of the class Lion.
 The keyword indicates that the base class must be used and allows access to its methods, constructors and member variables.
 Using base(), we can call the constructor of the base class.
 Using base.Method(…) we can invoke a method of the base class, pass parameters to it and use its results.
 Using base.field we can get the value of a member variable from the base class or assign a different one to it.

 In .NET, methods inherited from the base class and declared as virtual can be overridden.
-This means changing their implementation; the original source code from the base class is ignored and new code takes its place.
-More on overriding methods we will discuss in "Virtual Methods".
+Overriding means changing implementation; the original source code from the base class is ignored and new code takes its place.
+More on overriding methods in "Virtual Methods".

-We can invoke non-overridden methods from the base class without using the keyword base.
+We can call non-overridden methods from the base class without using the keyword base.
 Using the keyword is required only if we have an overridden method or variable with the same name in the inheriting class.